 While optimizing this income isn’t rocket science, it is vacation rental real estate science.
 You want to work with an agent who has the local expertise and vacation rental savvy to help you buy a vacation home with a good cap rate in a great market.

-When you buy a vacation home, you join a community of savvy investors who understand the value of real estate holdings.
-Your property can be an investment or a legacy you leave for your family.
+When you buy a second home, you join a community of savvy investors who understand the value of real estate holdings.
+Your home can be an investment property or a legacy you leave for your family.

-But, when you buy a vacation home, you don’t have to pay cash (or cash in your savings).
+You don’t have to pay cash (or cash in your savings) when you buy a vacation home, either.
 Nearly 75% of people who buy a vacation home will invest through some form of financing.* Then, by hosting short-term rental guests, the mortgage, property taxes, HOA fees, and home maintenance costs are offset—all while you build wealth for today and tomorrow.

 Retirement may be a few years (or decades) off, but buying a vacation home now opens up interesting options for you.
 Do you want to retire at the beach, by the lake, in the mountains, or even in your favorite urban oasis?
 Is it your dream to host your children and grandchildren in a vacation home for holidays and other special visits?